 As we enter the downturn driven by Covid-19 (may it be very short!), I’ve been struck by notices from governors and mayors outlining the “essential” positions that can continue working because of their necessity for society’s functioning.
-Many of these positions are blue-collar and that continues a trend from recessions past – blue-collar jobs often continue working even as other parts of the economy shut down.
+Many of these positions are blue-collar, which continues a trend from past recessions and slowdowns.
+Often, blue-collar jobs continue working even as other parts of the economy shut down.

-So what industries and positions are recession-proof?
+So what industries and positions are recession-proof for 2020 and beyond?
 Positions with demand that remains constant are good bets.
-Some of my favorite recession-proof positions and job sectors include:
+Some of my favorite recession-proof jobs and job sectors include:

 Public Utilities – Public utilities are too big and too important to be shuttered.
 Those who work to deliver us water, power, and communication lines are usually insulated from recessions.
 After all, those lines have to be maintained and long-term investment concerns generally outweigh short-term changes in the economy.